-SEC.
+Sec.
 4.07 COST PROPOSAL

-Please complete the Cost Proposal template in SECTION 8 (ATTACHMENTS) of this RFP.
+Offerors must complete the Cost Proposal template provided in Section 8: Attachments.

-The completed cost proposal, along with any reference to pricing, is to be excluded from the body of the offeror's proposal.
-Instead, it should accompany the proposal in a separate, sealed envelope or separate PDF file used for submitting via e-mail scanned attachment in accordance with Section 1.07 Return Instructions.
+The completed cost proposal, including the proposed budget, along with any reference to pricing, is to be excluded from the body of the offeror's proposal.

+Instead, it should accompany the proposal in a separate, sealed envelope if mailing proposal, or as a separate PDF if submitting via email.
 Failure to comply with this requirement may result in a proposal being rejected as non-responsive.

-SEC.
+Sec.
 4.08 EVALUATION CRITERIA

 All proposals will be reviewed to determine if they are responsive.
-Proposals determined to be responsive will be evaluated using the criterion that is set out in SECTION 5.
-EVALUATION CRITERIA AND CONTRACTOR SELECTION.
+Proposals determined to be responsive will be evaluated using the criterion that is set out in Section 5: Evaluation Criteria and Contractor Selection.